Launceston and North

 Tasmania's north is a feast of historic streetscapes and heritage estates, rich farmland, premier cool-climate wines, fresh produce and a haven for designers and craft makers eager to talk about their work.

-Launceston, on the Tamar River in Tasmania's north, is Tasmania's second largest city and a vibrant hub for food and wine, culture and nature.
+The largest city in the region - and second largest in the state - is Launceston, a vibrant hub for food and wine, culture and nature.

-It's also the gateway to the Tamar Valley, a region where English conservatism sits happily alongside the unconventional and authentic.
+The city is on the banks of the Tamar River and is the gateway to the Tamar Valley, a region where English conservatism sits happily alongside the unconventional and off beat.

-Out of Launceston, the surrounding green fields and country lanes are lined with 150 year old hawthorn, poplar and elm trees, while in the rich farmland of the Tamar Valley can be found lavender plantations, vineyards, strawberry farms and orchards.
+Out of Launceston, the surrounding green fields and country lanes are lined with 150 year old hawthorn, poplar and elm trees, while in the rich farmland of the Tamar Valley you'll find lavender plantations, vineyards, strawberry farms and orchards.

 This idyllic setting will satisfy other interests too, from those of history enthusiasts to nature lovers.